 Becoming trauma-responsive is about redefining or refining the culture of your setting.
 It’s about interpreting the human experience through a trauma-informed lens.
 The culture of an educational setting is defined by shared beliefs, values, priorities, and habits.
 It’s reflected in the practices, policies, procedures, and people.
 Reshaping or refining culture requires an artful blend of knowledge, lived experience, and skill.

 We serve as the initial sherpas in guiding this cultural transformation.
-Through training, we help you become your own sherpas of cultural transformation.
+Through training, coaching and consultation, we help you become your own sherpas of cultural transformation.

 Do you think your school or school district may benefit from becoming trauma-informed?
 HERE this NOW can assist you with building capacity for creating a trauma-responsive school.
 HERE this NOW provides a wide array of services from nationally-recognized trauma-informed consultants.
 We provide on-site professional development, facilitation, in-person and virtual coaching, and case consultation.

 WHOLE SCHOOL CAPACITY BUILDING

 Becoming a trauma-responsive school is a journey not an event or a single professional development training.
-HERE this NOW is highly equipped with the skills and services to sherpa your school’s journey of becoming trauma-responsive.
+HERE this NOW is equipped with the skills and services to sherpa your school’s journey of becoming trauma-responsive.
 We customize services and contract to meet the needs of your school.